MockingbirdME/flax-rpg/server/documentation/Hits_&_Damage.md

 * **Fatigued 1 -** When the character spends one or more stamina, they must spend an additional one stamina or willpower.
 * **Fatigued 2 -** When the character spends one or more stamina or willpower, they must spend an additional one stamina or willpower.
 * **Fatigued 3 -** When the character spends one or more stamina, max stamina, willpower, or max willpower, they must spend an additional one max stamina or max willpower.
-* **Wounded, Lightly -** The character can not recover the max stamina or defense lost by having suffered wounds.
+* **Wounded, Lightly -** The character can not recover the max stamina, max defense, or max willpower lost as a result of having suffered wounds.
-* **Wounded, Severely -** The character can not recover the max stamina or defense lost by having suffered wounds and gains one penalty die to each of their skill checks.
+* **Wounded, Severely -** The gains one penalty die to each of their skill checks.
-* **Wounded, Mortally -** The character can not recover the max stamina or defense lost by having suffered wounds and gains two penalty dice to each of their skill checks.
+* **Wounded, Mortally -** The gains an additional penalty die to each of their skill checks.
 Additionally, unless they are stabilized they must make a <SOME KIND OF SKILL CHECK where a failure means suffering an additional wound, a near success means losing max stamina, a success is the loss of one stamina, difficulty of the check should increase based on the character's actions that turn> each round.
 * **Dying -** The character can not recover the max stamina or defense lost by having suffered wounds and gains two penalty dice to each of their skill checks, these penalty die cannot be reduced or ignored by spending willpower.
 Additionally, unless they are stabilized they must make a <SOME KIND OF SKILL CHECK where a failure means death, a near success is an extra wound, a success is the loss of one max stamina, difficulty of the check should increase based on the character's actions that turn> each round.